Mexican charcuterie board: not just nacho & taco platters

 Instead, make small amounts on separate boards, make them into bite-sized versions…or display them in a deconstructed manner (i.e. separate the ingredients) so your guests can assemble them the way they like.

-To make your food board more well-rounded, here are some ideas of other food items that you can include:
+To make your food board more well-rounded, here are some foundational food items that you can include:

 • sliced/seasoned meats: chorizo, taco meat (ground beef or turkey), grilled chicken